-Visiting the Watts Towers had been on our to-do list since moving to Los Angeles.
+Visiting the Watts Towers had been on my to-do list since moving to Los Angeles.
 But, like most things in life, time passes and other plans take precedence.
-We put off visiting the Watts Towers for almost 4 years, something in hindsight I wish were different.
-But we recently decided to check out the curiously creative Watts Towers in Watts, California.
+I put off visiting the Watts Towers for almost 4 years, something in hindsight I wish were different.
+But I went to check out the curiously creative Watts Towers in Watts, California, and, boy, am I glad I did!

 Disclaimer: Some of the links included in this post are affiliate links.
 By purchasing products using these links, you can support a Cajun in Cali at NO cost to you.
 Getting the goods you want while showing support is the best of both worlds!